cncf/devstats.archive/README.ruby.md

 - Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it).
 - Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters.
 - Set `GHA2DB_QOUT` to see all SQL queries.
+- Set `GHA2DB_MGETC` to "y" to assume "y" for get char function (for example to answer "y" to `structure.rb`'s Continue? question).
+- Set `GHA2DB_CTXOUT` to display full environment context.
+- Set `GHA2DB_NCPUS` to positive numeric value, to override numbe rof CPUs to run, this overwrites `GHA2DB_ST`.

 Examples in this shell script (some commented out, some not):